 Welcome to the shingles section of the Washington Travel Clinic website.
 This page contains valuable information on shingles and how to prevent it.

 The shingles vaccine is available at the Washington Travel Clinic.
-The cost for the shingles vaccine (Zostavax®) is $240.
+The cost for the shingles vaccine (Shingrix®) is $200/dose.
 There is no additional charge for the visit.
+Two doses are needed.
+The second dose is given 2 to 6 months after the first one.
 For an easy online appointment, please click here.
 Also visit our Homepage for more information about the full spectrum of our services.

 What is shingles:

 Shingles is a painful skin rash, often with blisters.
 It is also called Herpes Zoster.
 A shingles rash usually appears on one side of the face or body and lasts from 2 to 4 weeks.
 Its main symptom is pain, which can be quite severe.
 Other symptoms of shingles can include fever, headache, chills and upset stomach.
 Very rarely, a shingles infection can lead to pneumonia, hearing problems, blindness, brain inflammation (encephalitis) or death.
 For about 1 person in 5, severe pain can continue even after the rash clears up.
 This is called post-herpetic neuralgia.

 Shingles is caused by the Varicella Zoster Virus, the same virus that causes chickenpox.
 Only someone who has had a case of chickenpox – or gotten chickenpox vaccine – can get shingles.
 The virus stays in your body.
 It can reappear many years later to cause a case of shingles.